Geopard-Digital/Geopard.FlexGrid/README.md

 - Column position (vertical & horizontal)

 ![Preview](.github/preview.png?raw=true "Preview")
-*Note that the paddings and colors shown in this preview are only for demo purposes.
+*Note that the row padding and colors shown in this preview are for demo purposes only.

 ## Installation
 ```